kurokida/jsQUEST/docs/index.md

 Or download the dist/jsQUEST.js file from [the repository](https://github.com/kurokida/jsQUEST) and include it using the script tag.

-If you use jsQUEST as an ES6 module, please refer to [the README](https://github.com/kurokida/jsQUEST).
+If you want to use jsQUEST as an ES6 module, please refer to [the README](https://github.com/kurokida/jsQUEST).

 # How to use jsQUEST